dylankane/Design-In-Ply/README.md

 ```

 __Typography__

-- The fonts chosen for the website , are "poiret one" for the headings and logo, and "raleway" for the body of all the text.
-  The back up was sans seriff, incase it is not supported by a particular browswer.
+- The fonts chosen for the website, are "poiret one" for the headings and  logo, and "raleway" for the body of all the text.
+The back up is sans seriff, incase it is not supported by a particular browswer.

-  Chosen to be clear and stylish, with some beautiful details in the poiret one in particular, the font helps with the user expierience
+  - Chosen to be clear and stylish, with some beautiful details in the poiret one in particular, the font helps with the user expierience

-  These fonts come from google fonts, and I used FontJoy to compare and pair fonts to find two options that work well with each other.
+  - These fonts come from google fonts.
+I used FontJoy to compare and pair fonts to find two options that work well with each other.

-  They were imported in to the top of the CSS file, from Google Fonts, and then selected for their desired elements within the CSS.
+  - They were imported in to the top of the CSS file, from Google Fonts, and then selected for their desired elements within the CSS.

-  Icons are also used on the project.
+  - Icons are also used in the project.
 For links to the social media sites, I used an icon for each of these social media sites.
   For this I used font-awsome, with a kit, where some code is supplied by font awsome, and added into each html file.

-  This then allows me to add the icons that I pick from the font awsome library. simple and affective.
+  - This then allows me to add the icons that I pick from the font awsome library.
+Simple and affective.

+__Favicon__

+- A favicon has also been used in this project.
+This is a small icon that shows up on the left hand corner of the tab for a site, in a browser.
+It allows the user to differenciate which site is on which tab, when there is multiple tabs open in a window of a browser.

+  - This is done by adding a link inside the head of each html file, linking to a small image from the images folder.

+  - This can really help with user experience, allowing for easy navigation back to the site if the tab has been left open.

 ***